SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/battle-creek/battle_passage_trap_and_spawning_building_data_qc.md

 **NA and Unknown Values**

--   0 % of values in the `passed_up` column are NA.
+-   0 % of values in the `count` column are NA.
 However, there are clearly gaps in data.
 More investigation needs to be done to see if 0 is a real 0 or if it can be explained by other factors (outages).